kimizuy/react-typescript-cheatsheets-ja/docs/advanced/misc-concerns.md

 ## Design System Development

 I do like [Docz](https://docz.site/) which takes basically [1 line of config](https://www.docz.site/documentation/project-configuration#typescript) to accept TypeScript.
-However it is newer and has a few more rough edges (many breaking changes since it is still < v1.0)
+However it is newer and has a few more rough edges（v1.0 未満のため多くの変更点があります）

 For developing with Storybook, read the docs I wrote over here: <https://storybook.js.org/configurations/typescript-config/>.
 This includes automatic proptype documentation generation, which is awesome :)